SME Bonds debt capital for established Australian companies seeking alternative finance

 - You want to negotiate flexible terms with the seller

-- You need to establish trading and credit history for lending approval
+- You need to establish trading history for lending approval

-- You want to use a short-term convertible bond to acquire a commercial asset
+- You want to use short-term bonds to acquire commercial asset

 Call us 02 9006 1327